 Having a designated spot for backpacks and lunch boxes is key so it’s not such a pile up at the back door at the end of each day.
 This will also be a life-saver in the morning so everyone can just grab and go instead of frantically searching for what they need.

 Designating a homework spot ahead of time is also a good idea, especially as it may require clearing and/or cleaning out a place in your home.

-Along with school comes lots of paperwork and information so having a file box, file drawer or other place to keep all of this “stuff” organized and accessible will make life easier.
-(Otherwise it may just pile up on your newly cleared out homework station!)
+Along with school comes lots of paperwork and information so having a file box, file drawer, or another place to keep all of this “stuff” organized and accessible will make life easier.
+(Otherwise, it may just pile up on your newly cleared out homework station!)

 You probably have a datebook or keep your calendar on your smartphone.
 A whiteboard calendar or chalkboard posted in a central location can be quite helpful.
 You can post all the things you have going on for the month and this way the whole family can see what’s on the schedule each day.
 Color code by family member if you are so inclined!